 General Tackle’s Influence on Fly Fishing

-Smallmouth bass fly fishing gets in your blood if you like fish that eat.
+Smallmouth bass on the fly gets in your blood if you like fish that eat.
 Smallmouth bass will hurl themselves into the air trying to smash your popper, or they will sip it down like a breath mint.
 Thirteen inch smallmouth will destroy your seven inch fly, and they eat at every level of the water column.
 Smallmouth are found throughout the United States, so chances are, you’ve got some smallies living in a river near you.
 Once you’ve hooked into a few of the larger versions of these fish, it will be tough to leave these fish alone.
 Mike has thousands of days on the water chasing these guys, so follow what he says, and you’ll have a really good chance of hooking a huge river smallmouth on the fly…landing it’s a different story.